Other resources > Roots >

-In photo albums inherited from relatives you may well come across photos of people and wonder who they were, and where they where and when.
-Often these photos are torn, scratched or faded, but they can nevertheless tell a story, such as the one below.
+You may inherit photos from relatives and wonder who people in the photos were, where they lived and when.
+Often these photos are undated, torn, scratched or faded, but they can nevertheless tell a story, such as the one below.

 Harry, second from left in the photo below, is the link between these photographs which span 1898 to about 1945 and have a military theme.